hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 # Additional Modules

 Hazelcast Jet comes with modules that can be used to connect to additional data sources and sinks.
-You can also create your own custom connectors.

 ## hazelcast-jet-hadoop